donkirkby/live-py-plugin/CONTRIBUTING.md

         pip install space_tracer

+7. Remove the uploaded files and recreate the tox environment.

+        rm dist/*
+        deactivate
+        tox -r -epy37

-7. Commit the version number changes, push, and create a release on GitHub.
+8. Commit the version number changes, push, and create a release on GitHub.
     (Finish the other releases before marking the release on GitHub, if you're releasing more.)